akc/opn/opn.md

 opn http://akc.is/
 ```

-Open all files in the current directory:
+For each file in the current directory display the manner in which it
+would be opened:

 ```
-opn *
+opn --dry-run *
 ```

 # SEE ALSO